shavonne-sw/nlp-topic-modelling-fitness-customer-feedback/README.md

 - Identify themes contributing to negative feedback
 - Highlight recurring issues across locations
 - Provide data-driven recommendations to improve customer satisfaction

+Ultimately, the project provided a clear prioritisation of customer pain points — such as service quality and cleanliness — and translated those into targeted actions for the business.

 ---